 To start, you will need to create a reference to a provider object.
 The provider object identifies the cloud you want to work with and supplies your credentials.
-The following two code snippets setup a necessary provider object, for AWS and OpenStack.
-For the details on other providers, take a look at the Setup page.
-The remainder of the code is the same for either provider.
+Each provider instance is tied to a particular zone.
+Refer to the Setup page for more details information on provider configuration.
+Once a provider instance is created, the remainder of the code is the same for any provider.